Last modified: June 04, 2024

 Advantages

-Being a bracketing method, it guarantees convergence to a minimum in the provided interval, provided the function is unimodal.
+3. The method's robustness guarantees convergence to a minimum within the provided interval, assuming the function is unimodal.

 Limitations